 Put your feet flat on the ground hip-width apart.
 Raise your arms above your head and form a circle with them, hands joining.
 Then engage your core muscles and simply bend from one side to another slowly.
 Your back should remain straight through the entire movement.

-For more crunches variations, you can also check our article about abs workout.
+For more crunches variations, you can also check our article about abs workouts.

 Planks are great exercises for core strength.
 There are also quite a few variants from the standard high plank that you can experiment with.